Making the most of the mid-trimester break

 Prioritise Your Time

-Two weeks may seem like a lot of time, but it isn’t.
 From uni catch-up to work and socialising, be sure to prioritise and organise your time during the holidays.
 The best way is to make a list of things that have to get done before the holidays (generally urgent and time-sensitive tasks like assignments) and things that you would like to get done (non-urgent tasks).
 Checking tasks off a to-do list can make you feel productive and motivated!

 Catching Up on University Work